Dinico414/MindControl/README.md

 [![Kotlin](https://img.shields.io/badge/Language-Kotlin-purple.svg)](https://kotlinlang.org)
 [![Shizuku](https://img.shields.io/badge/Power-Shizuku%20Compatible-informational)](https://shizuku.rikka.app/)

 **MindControl** is a deep-integration customization tool for the iKKO MindOne.
-It allows you to hijack physical hardware buttons with a highly customizable, media-rich alternative and adds an Always-On Display (AOD).
+It allows you to hijack physical hardware buttons with a highly customizable, media-rich alternative and also adds an Always-On Display (AOD).

 ---